 trennlinie

-In May the recordings of Construction Time Again started in the Garden-Studios of John Foxx in London.
-As a result of the new constellation of the band Fletch was now more involved with the organisation while Alan took over most of the musical tasks.
+In May, recording of Construction Time Again began in John Foxx's Garden Studios in London, together with Daniel Miller and Gareth Jones.
+As a result of the new band constellation, Fletch was now more involved with the organisation, while Alan took over most of the musical tasks.
+It was the beginning of the team-work.
+Everyone was trying to find their place in the team and fulfil a particular role.

-In opposite to some interpretations that there had been difficulties due to Alan's role in the studio from the very beginning, Alan says: "I had no problem getting involved - the others weren't particularly precious about the studio.
+Contrary to some opinions that there were difficulties due to Alan's role in the studio from the very beginning, Alan maintained: "I had no problem getting involved - the others weren't particularly precious about the studio.
 The most protective person was actually Daniel Miller who very much controlled the studio direction at that time."[11]

-Also new was the sampling technique at which they were supported by sound engineer Gareth Jones who encouraged them to create an industrial-sound.
+Sampling technology was also new, at which they were supported by sound engineer Gareth Jones, who encouraged them to create an industrial-sound.

 Alan: "Construction Time Again also marked the introduction of Emulator and Synclavier and I think it marked a turning point in DM's musical history.
 It was a very creative time.[12]
 There's a track called Pipeline on the album.
 It's got a lot of strange percussion in it.
 What we did was to just go out and start banging on anything we could find.[13]"